SoilRos/dune-copasi/README.md

 ## Installation

 This requires that you have installed the following packages before the actual installation of `dune-copasi`.
-Notice that

 | Software | Version/Branch | Comments |
 | ---------| -------------- | -------- |